All Episodes

 We had intelligence company or agencies from nation after nation which agreed with everything our CIA said about the weapons of mass destruction.

-Because they, after their initial vote, were on the wrong side, the American people.
+And so the Democrats asked for another vote on the use of force authorization because they, after their initial vote, were on the wrong side, the American people.

-And every Democrat, including John Kerry and including Hillary Clinton, voted for the use of force in Iraq.
+And every Democrat, including John Kerry, and including Hillary Clinton, voted for the use of force in Iraq.

 And then only a few short years later, they acted like it never happened.